-We told you last summer about the R22 phase out and with warmer temperatures approaching, Sunbeam Service Experts Heating & Air Conditioning wanted to remind you of your courses of action.
+Last summer we told you about the R22 phase out and with warmer temperatures approaching, Sunbeam Service Experts wanted to remind you of your courses of action.

-If you have an air conditioner installed prior to 2010, it likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
-The United States EPA began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.
+If you have air conditioning equipment installed prior to 2010, it likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.

 Launching in 2010, the production and import of R22 was prohibited and by 2020, R22 will pretty much no longer be allowed.